flyingwebie/Falconry-Scale-IoT/readme.md

 # Arduino Weight Scale with TFT Display and Touch Interface

-This project uses an Arduino to create a weight scale with a TFT display and touch interface.
+This project uses a custom board with a ESP32 to create a weight scale with a TFT display and touch interface.
 The weight is measured using an HX711 load cell amplifier and displayed on a TFT screen using the LVGL graphics library.

 ## Components